 I began my internship with Lancashire Environmental Services in July 2020, at around the time I was graduating from Lancaster University.
-Although the start of the project was initially delayed due to the COVID-19 pandemic, the research was able to go ahead 100% remotely.
+Although the start of the project was initially delayed due to the COVID-19 pandemic, the research was able to go ahead remotely.
 During this time, Lancashire Environmental Services and the Centre for Global Eco-Innovation were really helpful in ensuring I was receiving sufficient support from them, and that I had the capability to complete the project remotely.
 I got the internship through the Faculty of Science and Technology internships scheme and was offered the role in March 2020 after submitting an application and having a face to face interview to talk about the project a few weeks prior.

-I chose to do this following DEFRA guidelines for environmental reporting, and to look at Lancashire Environmental Services’ indirect carbon emissions as well those they were directly responsible for.
+I chose to do this following DEFRA guidelines for environmental reporting and to look at Lancashire Environmental Services’ indirect carbon emissions as well those they were directly responsible for.
 Day to day, my activities would include contacting the business or their suppliers for information relating to products and services, using collected data to calculate the carbon footprint for certain activities or parts of the business.
-I was able to get in quick contact with the business at any time with any questions which was really helpful, and we also caught up with a call once a week to discuss my progress and any questions.
+I was able to get in quick contact with the business at any time with any questions which was really helpful.
+We would have a catch up call once a week to discuss my progress and any questions.

 It was also very satisfying to know that in applying this knowledge and research I could be making real world impacts, as Lancashire Environmental Services are considering implementing many of the recommendations identified in the report.
 This experience has made me much more confident in looking for further similar work, whether through applying for graduate positions or other placements and internships.
 I’d highly recommend these internships to anyone looking to build their confidence and also gain experience in applying their knowledge and research skills.